 626/7-January 30, 680/687

-On this 19th day of our journey with Celts to the Creche, we encounter St. Balthilde of Chelles, also known as Queen Balthilde (spelled with an “l” as the third letter) and Baldechildis of France who was born in Anglo-Saxon England, became a slave to a Merovingian noble family, and later married a King of France.
+On this 19th day of our journey with Celts to the Creche, we encounter St. Bathilde of Chelles, also known as Queen Balthilde and Baldechildis of France who was born in Anglo-Saxon England likely into royalty.
+She became a slave to a Merovingian noble family and later married a King of France.
 She established or patronized numerous monasteries including Corbie and was likely the founder of Chelles.
 She spent much of her fortune on ransoming slaves.
 Bathilde also endowed the basilicas of Paris and even the basilicas of Peter and Paul in Rome and gave gifts to the poor in Rome.

 Born in England and Sold into Slavery in France: We do not know exactly how Bathilde, an Anglo-Saxon in England became a slave in Merovingian France, but we do know that there was a slave trade in which Anglo-Saxons were taken captive in raids and were sold to those in France and Italy.
 She was purchased for the household of Erchinoald, the mayor of an area of France called Neustria.
 He was a relative of King Dagobert’s mother, Altetrude.